-Marine for Life-Injured Support Program (M4L-IS).
-The goal of the M4L-IS Program is to provide needs-based individual support to combat-wounded Marines and sailors from the time of injury through the post-discharge transition period (up to one year after release from active duty) until they are fully integrated into the VA system.
-The program's features include pre- and post-service separation case assistance; coordination with physical evaluation boards; coordination with veterans, public, and private organizations providing support to the seriously injured; and provision of referral services for disability specific information and mental health services.49
+The goal of the Marine for Life-Injured Support (M4L-IS) Program is to provide needs-based individual support to combat-wounded marines and sailors from the time of injury through the post-discharge transition period (up to one year after release from active duty) until they are fully integrated into the VA system.
+The program's features include pre-and post-service separation case assistance; coordination with physical evaluation boards; coordination with veterans, public, and private organizations providing support to the seriously injured; and provision of referral services for disability specific information and mental health services.

-Navy Safe Harbor Program.
-The Navy Personnel Command website has links to a number of employment services for veterans and disabled veterans, including those of the DOL and others such as the DOL's Office of Disability Employment Program (ODEP) and State Vocational Rehabilitation Services.50
+Navy Safe Harbor Program

+The Navy Personnel Command website has links to a number of employment services for veterans and disabled veterans, including the DOL's Office of Disability Employment Program (ODEP) and State Vocational Rehabilitation Services.